UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 <img width="1423" alt="image" src="https://github.com/user-attachments/assets/ed125e00-eb9b-427a-b911-dd9208aeffed" />

 If you want to add others as a CC or BCC, add them to the 'One-time CC' and/or 'One-time BCC' areas.
+Remove any e-mails from these fields that shouldn't be a CC.

 <img width="839" height="216" alt="image" src="https://github.com/user-attachments/assets/93c94620-5afd-45bc-824d-f02415cfea2a" />